ankitgrin/3d-iPhone/README.md

 # 3D iPhone Landing Page

-This project is a 3D landing page for iPhone created using Three.js and WebGL, with animations powered by GSAP.
+This project is a 3D landing page for iPhone created using Three.js and WebGI SDK, with animations powered by GSAP.
 The entire project is built with React.js.

 ## Features